KuKustudy/my-bookshelf/README.md

 # my-bookshelf

-this is an app used to store books I have read and my comments
+This is an app used to store books I have read and my comments.
+This one-page application used tailwind css + react as frontend and fastAPI as backend.

+## Application structure

+if you are interested in how the code build up to this application or thinking of adapting this application , you should check out these files.
+They all contain comments here and there to explain themselves :)

+- my-bookshelf
+    -- my-bookshelf-backend
+        --- app
+            ---- main.py
+            ---- models.py

+    -- my-bookshelf-frontend
+        --- src
+            ---- App.js
+            ---- index.js
+            ---- tailwind.css
+            ---- tailwindoutput.css

 ## Set development environment
 to activate virtual environment: